 Morning Esplanade Run:

-Tip: Start before 8 am to avoid crowds and cool temperatures
+Tip: Start before 7 am to avoid crowds and cooler temperatures.

 Stand-Up Paddle Tour: